Garmin Instinct Review

 Well-featured, mid-price outdoors and GPS sport watch

 Depending on how you want to see it, the Garmin Instinct is either “a cut-down Garmin Fenix” or “a featured-up Casio“.
-However, even with a few less features than found on the Fenix, that STILL LEAVES A LOT OF FEATURES that are included in the Garmin Instinct.
+However, even with fewer features than found on the Fenix, that STILL LEAVES A LOT OF FEATURES that are included in the Garmin Instinct.
 The Instinct itself focusses on the ‘core’ features that are most useful and most needed for outdoors and hiking buyers.

-The Instinct is probably not Garmin’s prettiest watch, although it has a certain aesthetic that many like.
-Nevertheless, I would certainly consider the Garmin Instinct if your budget is just North of around £200/$300.
+The Instinct has a certain aesthetic that many like.
+I would certainly consider the Garmin Instinct if your budget is around £200/$300.
 That’s over half the price of some of Suunto’s or Garmin’s high-end outdoors watches.
-Indeed if your budget is limited I’m not sure what real choices you have if it’s features you want…sure you could go for the Casio WSD-F20 or WSD-F30 but they are ‘large’ watches, perhaps prettier, but with a still-higher price tag and I’d tend to trust the Garmin more for multi-day usage.
+Indeed if your budget is limited I’m not sure what real choices you have if it’s features you want…sure you could go for the Casio WSD-F20 or WSD-F30 but they are ‘large’ watches with a still-higher price tag and I’d tend to trust the Garmin more for multi-day usage.

 This review is fairly long.
 Skip ahead to the section that most interests you or pour yourself a big coffee, sit back and enjoy the ride…I mean, hike 😉

 The Instinct has good outdoors functionality for hiking and fairly good sports functionality added in.
 The screen is somewhat limited in size/resolution but the accompanying Garmin EXPLORE app, Garmin Basecamp and Garmin Connect platform all boost the Instinct’s attractiveness as does the Instinct’s great battery life.